Last updated: 23/09/2021 | Estimated Reading Time: 4 minutes

 Non-disclosure is, through intent or ignorance, failing to disclose essential information to your insurance provider when getting a quote for a new policy.
-By entering a contract, both parties have a duty to be honest with each other.
+By entering an insurance contract, both parties have a duty to be honest with each other.

 Deliberately choosing to not disclose information counts as fraud and is a criminal offence.
 But what types of information?
 And what happens if you don’t disclose something?
 Find out all about non-disclosure in our handy guide.